liling10822/MyWonder/index.md

 2. Show the changes of terminology to the client
 3. Open the authority of content update to the client
 4. Show the examples of visualizations through PowerPoint to the client
+5. Finish for adding the examples to the documentation
 5. Project completed -- October 16, 2020

 ## Milestone